Regina Mundi Catholic College

 Regina Mundi Catholic College (RMC) is a Catholic secondary school in London, Ontario, Canada, administered by the London District Catholic School Board.
-It is the second Catholic secondary school to be built and administered in London.
-RMC'S facility consists of a 50-acre property which had previously been used as a Junior Seminary.

 History

 The front of Regina Mundi College prior to failure and deconstruction of the bell tower.

-Regina Mundi, or "Queen of the World", began as a Junior Seminary.
-The building was commissioned in 1963, by Bishop John Cody, to be an institution for training of candidates entering diocesan priesthood.
-The schedule was extremely strict.
-The day began at 6:45am for Mass, breakfast at 7:40, Rosary in the chapel at 8:40.
-The students then went to class for the rest of the day.
-Study Hall took place from 7:00pm–9:00pm, and lights off were at 9:45pm.
+Regina Mundi, meaning "Queen of the World", began as a junior seminary.
+The school is known by the abbreviation "RMC".
+The building was commissioned in 1963 by Bishop John Cody to be an institution for training candidates entering the diocesan priesthood.
+RMC attracted international students and from across Canada.
+In 1967, the school was renamed from Regina Mundi Seminary to Regina Mundi College.

-In 1967 the school was renamed from Regina Mundi Seminary to Regina Mundi College.
-It began to cater to boys from all over the world.
-Young men came from all over Canada, the United States, South & Central America, and Europe to attend.

-In 1983 the Catholic education interest in London began to grow.
-At the time, Catholic Central was the only secondary school for Catholic Education.
-The school became Co-Ed, and a new wing was added on featuring a gymnasium and science laboratories.
-This was a complete reformation for RMC because for the first time, girls and boys were mixed and receiving education together in a building that for a long time was only for young men.
+By 1983, enrollment in the Catholic education system began to grow in the London area; at the time, Catholic Central High School was the only secondary school for Catholic Education.
+It was that year that the school joined the LDCSB system.
+RMC became co-ed at this time, and a new wing was added featuring a gymnasium and science laboratories.
 The school eventually became a day school for boys and girls, and in 1987 the boarding school aspect left the building forever.

 In 1988, RMC went under major reconstruction.
 A double gymnasium was added to the north end, at the end of the science wing, and the ARMO hall was renovated into the technology wing at the south end of the building.
 Five portable classrooms were placed outside, but a fire caused one of them to be removed in the late 1990s.
 The dorm rooms on the 2nd and 3rd floors were converted into classrooms, and the library was moved to the 2nd floor.

-Closeup of the school's former bell tower.

-Location

-RMC is located on the southern outskirts of London, on Wellington Road.
-City buses operated by London Transit do not approach the school, so all students are collected via school bus, or are driven by parents or themselves.
-The location has been a problem for extracurricular activities after school hours, because of the need for a late bus, which has had a costly effect on the school and the board.

-The Catholic Education Centre, headquarters for the London District Catholic School Board, is located next door, to the north.